 DEV (Diesel-Electric Vessel)

-As well as being a Fellow of the Nautical Institute, Alan is
+As well as being a Fellow of the Nautical Institute, Alan was

 also a member of the Master Mariners of Canada.

-Alan lives in West Vancouver, British Columbia, and
+Alan lived in West Vancouver, British Columbia, and

 Canadian Merchant Navy Veterans Association (CMNVA)